karchjd/karchjd/README.md

 <p>&nbsp;</p>

 I'm a professor for research methods at the Department of Psychology at the MSB Medical School Berlin and a senior research scientist at the Center for Lifespan Psychology at the Max Planck Institute for Human Development.
+I believe in free software and open science.

 If you are here for our structural equation modeling semtree package, you can find it [here](https://github.com/brandmaier/semtree).

 📫 How to reach me: brandmaier@mpib-berlin.mpg.de

-💬 Ask me about statistics, data wrangling, machine learning, multivariate models, latent variable models, longitudinal research designs or anything else.
+💬 Ask me about statistics, data wrangling, machine learning, multivariate models, latent variable models, longitudinal research designs, open science or anything else.

 🔭 I’m currently working on Onyx, SEM trees, and optimal longitudinal study design